-Humanities, philosophy and English research papers will typically use the MLA style writing guide.
+Humanities, philosophy, and English research papers will typically use the MLA style writing guide.
 The citation page will be found at the end with the title, “Works Cited.”
-MLA is easy for philosophers and high school students to use, because it breaks down how to cite communication sources like web pages, blogs and music.
+MLA is easy for philosophers and high school students because it breaks down how to cite communication sources like web pages, blogs, and music.
 In-text citation for MLA takes the author-page format, but footnotes can be used to provide more information.

 American Psychological Association

-APA lists only the sources that were cited within the body of the research paper.
-The citation page is labeled, “References.”
+APA lists only the sources cited within the body of the research paper.
+The citation page is labeled “References.”
 APA will be used for research papers that cover social sciences or technical subjects.
-APA makes citing sources like journals, manuals and other technical sources easier and uses an author-date in-text citation method.
+APA makes citing sources like journals, manuals, and other technical sources easier and uses an author-date in-text citation method.
 Like MLA, you might also use footnotes to discuss context or copyright information.

 Chicago Manual of Style or Turabian